 The official commercial spot of the Fencing Championship with Aron Szilagyi getting in a musketeer adventure:

 Summer Festival Budapest

-Budapest Summer Festival is the cultural festival of the summer, the name speaks for itself, which launches in June and ends in September.
-August is still full of concerts, musicals, operettas, theatre performances, some operas, art exhibitions, festivals and fairs on lots of venues all around Budapest (which is reported to be more spread out than many tourists expect in their post-trip Budapest travel reports).
-The most important festival venues are the open air stages on the Margaret Island (Margitsziget), and in the Varosmajor region on the Buda side
+The Budapest Summer Festival is the cultural and music festival of the summer.
+The name speaks for itself: the festival launches in June and ends in September.
+August is full of open air and indoor concerts, musicals, operettas, theatre performances, art exhibitions, festivals and fairs on lots of venues all around Budapest.
+The most important festival venue is the Open Air Stages on the Margaret Island (Margitsziget) in the river Danube.

 Summer on the Chain Bridge

 The Summer on the Chain Bridge summer festival (from June to August) is special in a way that the festival venue is the iconic Budapest attraction, Chain Bridge, which gets closed down for transport in the summer, turning into a pedestrian only festival zone – you can listen or even dance to jazz, folksy, music swing, rock etc. concerts (free), you can buy tasteful and good quality handcrafted gifts at the Hungarian souvenir stalls, or try yummy Hungarian specialties (the savoury snack Langos, the sweet cylindrical shaped pastry ‘Kurtoskalacs’ which is ideal as a ‘to go’ dessert, and drinks (e.g. wines, palinka, Unicum)